 1. Randomness is unintuitive

-As a human being, I do not possess a consistent and intuitive understanding of random events.
+As a human being, I do not possess an intuitive understanding of random events.
 I love to pretend things happen for a reason.
 Otherwise, how do I make my existence meaningful?

 Think about sports.
 Suppose the captain of a sports team (especially in cricket) loses multiple coin tosses in a row.
-In that case, supporters start blaming the captain as if it’s his fault.
+In that case, supporters blame the captain as if it’s his fault.
 Also, suppose several 50-50 decisions go against the team you support.
 In that case, you may start smelling conspiracy against your team and blame the referee/umpire.
-In both circumstances, although the outcomes are driven by randomness (which implies that a purpose/reason doesn’t drive these events), humans often don’t perceive these outcomes as random events.
+In both circumstances, although the outcomes are driven by randomness (implying that a purpose/reason doesn’t drive these events), humans often don’t perceive these outcomes as random events.

-As statistics deals with randomness, much of the subject matter is inherently unintuitive.
+As statistics deals with randomness, much of the subject matter is often unintuitive.

-Before I took my first statistics course, had you asked me, “how would you divide people into two groups which, on average, should be identical?”
-I would have said something like, “I would gather their information, start looking for pairs of people who are most identical to each other and assign them into the two groups, and keep repeating the process”.
+Before I took my first statistics course, had you asked me, “How would you divide people into two groups which, on average, should be identical?”
+I would have said, “I would gather their information, start looking for pairs of people who are identical to each other, assign them to the two groups, and keep repeating the process.”

 And then I took statistics and learned that the most effective way would be to rely on random assignment (e.g., coin flips)! 🤦🏾♂️

-Indeed, the power of randomness to create organized outcomes is hard to fathom.
-Instructors should spend more time building an intuitive understanding of this crucial concept.
+Indeed, the power of randomness to create presumably organized outcomes is hard to fathom.
+Instructors should spend more time building a solid understanding of this crucial concept.

 2. Common sense doesn’t work